indilib/indi-3rdparty/indi-sv305/doc/sv305-doc.md

 ## Installation

 The INDI SV305 driver supports the SVBONY SV305 and SV305 PRO cameras on Intel (x86, amd64) and ARM (armv6, armv7 and armv8) Linux.
+Mac OS X 64 bits is also supported.
 The SV105 and SV205 are UVC devices, please look at this page https://www.indilib.org/ccds/web-cameras.html
 The SV305M PRO support is in progress.